viamrobotics/micro-rdk/README.md

 You will want to navigate to app.viam.com and create a new robot with an empty config in your favorite location.
 The `Mode` and `Architecture` selections can be ignored and left at the default.
-You may also skip any setup steps about downloading, installing, or starting `viam-server`, since it is not used on the ESP32 board The only required step is to download the Viam app config for the new robot.
+You may also skip any setup steps about downloading, installing, or starting `viam-server`, since it is not used on the ESP32 board.

 ### Generate a new mini-rdk project
 Using a template we are going to create a new mini-rdk project that can be uploaded to an esp32.
-You will be asked several questions needed to setup Wifi among other things, at one point you will be asked to input a viam robot configuration: be sure to use the one you just downloaded from app.viam.com
+You will be asked several questions needed to setup Wifi among other things.
+At one point you will be asked to input a viam robot configuration.
+Use the `Copy viam-server config` button on the `Setup` tab for your new robot to obtain the correct value.

 ``` shell
 cargo generate --git git@github.com:viamrobotics/mini-rdk-template.git